NickM-27/LinkPreview/README.md

 # LinkPreview
-A convenient library to show clickable previews of links
+A convenient library to show clickable previews of links.

 # Features